ermiasgelaye/sql-challenge/README.md

 ON dept_emp.dept_no = departments.dept_no;

  ```
-5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+5. The code to list first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

 ```SELECT first_name, last_name,sex
 FROM employees